 In the summer of 2014, Students For Liberty launched an exciting new initiative to support pro-liberty student leaders and recent graduates who are interested in pursuing careers in liberty.
 SFL’s Professional Advancement Fellowship is a rigorous program designed for students and recent graduates who have both a primary understanding of the ideas of liberty and an intermediate to advanced skill level in areas such as leadership, writing, and research.
 The program offers a chance to develop advanced knowledge of libertarian political theory and practice, while developing a valuable network and professional skills, plus an understanding of pro-liberty career paths in management, policy, or academia.
 For any questions, please contact Fellowship Manager Clint Townsend at firstname.lastname@example.org.

-- Ten to twelve week summer semester internship at DC-based non-profit organization
+- Ten to fourteen week spring semester internship at DC or state-based non-profit organization

 - Weekly lectures in leadership, public speaking, management, plus intellectual and media training

 - Career development workshops with a special focus on cover letters and résumés as well as interactive interview training

 - Undergraduates, recent graduates, and graduate students and studying in all majors are eligible

 - Application deadline is Friday, December 5th, 2014

 SFL partners with reputable pro-liberty internship programs in order to provide fellows with ten weeks of substantive, hands-on experience.
 Top-quality applicants have the opportunity to be placed at organizations in roles tailored to their interests and skill sets, in areas such as policy, development, operations, academic research, and student outreach.
 Currently, SFL is partnering with the following organizations and others will be added on a rolling basis.

 - Reason Magazine

 - Students for a Sensible Drug Policy